PHSKC-APDE/hyrule/example_workflow/_targets.md

 Note: records from the same source system with the same source id are automatically excluded from final list of evaluation pairs as they will be added as fixed links by a later step.
+Additionally, there are constraints that prevent transitive repetition (e.g., only one of B - A or A - B will be kept) of possible pairs.

 ``` r
 list(